vinayprabhu/Saliency_Image_Cropping/README.md

 # Saliency_Image_Cropping
-Exploring the inadequacies of this borderline vaporware tech
+Exploring the inadequacies and horrors of this vaporware-esuqe tech that rests atop a bedrock of intellectual quicksand